HFG43/Portfolio/README.md

 ### Key Features <a name="key-features"></a>

 - **[First approach to mobile responsive portfolio design]**
+- **[To position elements in place, and to prepare them for a RWD, I udes Flex-Box and CSS Grid Layout]**
 - **[Introduction of my skills as professional developer]**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>